VanderPloegR1/companion/instance_skel.md

 ```
 #### `getAllFeedbacks() returns object[]`
 See [[Feedback]]

+Returns as array of all active user feedbacks for the instance.
 #### `getVariable(variable: name, cb: function) returns void`
 See [[Variables]]

+Get the current value of a dynamic variable.
 #### `saveConfig() returns void`
 Issues a save for the current `config` array without issuing an `updateConfig(config)`.
 This is useful when needing save background configuration data (i.e. variables the user doesn't control but are important) or when saving data that a user can provide but may also auto-detect from the device.

 ES6
 ```javascript
 this.config.someValue = "test";